Can acupuncture treat IBS?

 Yes, it can!

-As an Acupuncturist every year I treat hundreds of patients who come in with various symptoms of IBS having heard of how this ancient medicine might help them in a drug-free way.
+As an acupuncturist, every year I treat hundreds of patients who come in with various symptoms of irritable bowel syndrome (IBS) having heard of how this ancient, traditional Chinese medicine practice might help them in a drug-free way.

-Acupuncture is thriving in the US due to its high-efficiency rates.
-I see the truth of this over and over in my practice with IBS patients as they start getting relief of symptoms within a few treatments.
-Symptoms such as abdominal pain, bloating, constipation, diarrhea and general discomfort start dissipating as healing of impaired gut function begins.
+Acupuncture is thriving in the US due to its high efficiency rates.
+I see the truth of this over and over in my practice with IBS patients as they start getting relief from symptoms within a few acupuncture treatments.
+An IBS symptom such as abdominal pain, bloating, constipation, diarrhea, or general discomfort starts dissipating as soon as healing of impaired gut function begins.

 Is it a Miracle?

 No. Your body is the miracle!
-With IBS or any illness, the body has veered away from health many times because of poor lifestyle choices such as diet, exercise, stress or unknown causes.
+With irritable bowel syndrome(IBS) or any illness of the intestine, the body has veered away from health many times because of poor lifestyle choices such as diet, exercise, stress, or unknown causes.
 Acupuncture treatments gently guide the body toward optimal conditions for self-healing.
-With each precise placement of these tiny needles, the body activates its healing processes: balancing the energy of the body which in turn increases blood circulation, decreases inflammation, relaxes muscles, releases endorphins and increases immunity overall.
-This creates an optimal environment for healing in the body.
-For IBS patients the acupuncture treatments are focused on creating that healing environment in the gut.
+With each precise placement of these tiny needles, the body activates its healing processes: balancing the energy of the body which in turn increases blood circulation, decreases inflammation, relaxes muscles, releases endorphins, and increases immunity overall.
+This creates an optimal environment for healing in the body which extends to the bowel area.
+For irritable bowel syndrome (IBS) patients, acupuncture treatments are focused on creating that healing environment in the gut and avoiding flare-ups.

-Acupuncture effects are cumulative therefore each treatment produces more and more of these powerful healing effects.
-It is also deemed to be effective as a means of reducing stress, anxiety, and insomnia which are often triggers for IBS.
-After repeated treatments, the gut can begin healing, what took years to develop as an array of IBS symptoms, back to its proper function.
+Acupuncture effects are cumulative, therefore each targeted treatment produces more and more of these powerful healing gastrointestinal effects.
+It is also deemed to be effective as a means of reducing stress, anxiety, and insomnia which often trigger IBS symptoms.
+After repeated acupuncture sessions, the bowel can begin healing back to its proper function, even after years of IBS symptoms.

-I have seen many patients achieve relief for IBS symptoms through their healing transformation with Acupuncture.
-Along with food therapy and stress management, acupuncture provides patients with a decrease in symptoms and an increase in overall health.
+I have seen many patients achieve relief from IBS symptoms through their healing transformation with acupuncture.
+Along with food therapy, Chinese herbal medicine, and stress management, acupuncture provides patients with a decrease in IBS symptoms and an increase in overall health.